Ontotext-AD/graphdb-helm/README.md

 If it is deployed with security enabled, a special provisioning user is used for repository provisioning, cluster linking, health checks and so on.
 Additional users can be added through the users file: `files/config/users.js`.
 The users are described with their roles, username and a bcrypt64 password.

-The file is provisioned before GraphDB's startup with the configmap `usersConfigMap`.
+The file can be provisioned before GraphDB's startup with the `usersConfigMap` configmap or left to default.
 It can be overridden with other configmap containing the `users.js` file.
 Note that the `provisioning` user is required when security is turned on!